Top Things To See In Tokyo, Japan

 To get to Asakusa, you will need to end up on the Ginza line to Asakusa station (about 20 minutes from Tokyo station and 40 minutes from Shibuya).
 Once you exit the station, walk towards the first gate called Thunder Gate.
 There will be a lot of tourists taking photos under the Thunder Gate.
 Once you pass the Thunder Gate, you will see stores lined up leading towards Senso-Ji Shrine.

 Although the Sensoji and the shopping area is really busy and crowded, most of the residential area is very quiet.

 If you are a beer fan, you may be happy to hear that the Japanese beer brand Asahi has a Asahi Beer Hall located a few minutes walk from the Asakusa Station, away from the shrine.

 Even though you may not recognize the name, but you will recognize the famous crosswalk that appears in almost every movie that takes place in Japan, including the Fast and the Furious.
-Shibuya is a major shopping center in Tokyo.
+Shibuya is a major shopping center in Tokyo and one of the first places people visit when they come to Tokyo.
 Whenever you walk around Shibuya, you will not only see students in uniforms but also very fashionable people.
 There are many shopping centers in Shibuya catering to both high school students and professionals.

 I love walking around Shibuya because of all the shops and restaurants.
 There are a lot of young people hanging out in Shibuya, and the famous dog statue Hachiko is also outside of the Shibuya station.
 If you are not familiar with the story of Hachiko, it’s a famous dog who was known for his loyalty towards his owner.
 He continued to wait for his owner for 9 years even after the owner’s death.
 The Hachiko Statue is a famous meeting point for people to wait for their friends.